Realpolitik: Germany

 In the United States, the term is often analogous to power politics while in Germany Realpolitik has a somewhat less negative connotation, referring to realistic politics in opposition to idealistic (or unrealistic) politics.
 It is particularly associated with the era of 19th century nationalism.
-Realpolitik policies were employed in response to the failed revolutions of 1848 as means to strengthen states and tighten social order.
+Realpolitik policies were employed in response to the failed Revolutions of 1848 as means to strengthen states and tighten social order.

 The most famous German advocate of Realpolitik, what was uniquely possible and the applied means to achieve it, was Otto von Bismarck, the first Chancellor (1862–1890) to Wilhelm I of the Kingdom of Prussia.
 Bismarck used Realpolitik in his quest to achieve Prussian dominance in Germany.
-He manipulated political issues such as the Schleswig-Holstein Question and the Hohenzollern candidature to antagonize other countries and cause wars if necessary to attain his goals.
-Such policies are characteristic of Bismarck, demonstrating a pragmatic view of the "real" political world.
+He manipulated political issues such as the Schleswig-Holstein question and the Hohenzollern candidature to antagonise other countries and cause wars if necessary to attain his goals.
+Such policies were characteristic of Bismarck, demonstrating a pragmatic view of the "real" political world.

 Another example was his willingness to adopt some social policies of the socialists such as employee insurance and pensions; in doing so, he used small changes from the top down to avoid the possibility of major change from the bottom up.
 Likewise, Prussia's seemingly illogical move of not demanding territory from a defeated Austria, a move that later led to the unification of Germany, is an oft-cited example of Realpolitik.